daiokawa/gpu-market-board/README.md

 **Your Ad Here!** 🚀

-This project displays prominent ad spaces to 100K+ monthly viewers consisting of AI/ML developers, GPU enthusiasts, and data center operators.
-Two premium ad slots are available at the top and middle of the dashboard.
+This project displays ad spaces to AI/ML developers, GPU enthusiasts, and data center operators.
+Two ad slots are available at the top and middle of the dashboard.

 ### Why Advertise Here?
 - 🎯 **Targeted Audience**: Reach decision-makers in AI/ML infrastructure
-- 📈 **High Visibility**: 100,000+ monthly page views and growing
 - 🌍 **Global Reach**: English and Japanese bilingual audience
 - 💻 **Tech-savvy Users**: GPU buyers, cloud architects, and ML engineers